etiennestuder/gradle-rocker-plugin/README.md

 + 1.0 - Made Gradle 5.0 the minimum compatible version and replaced usage of deprecated APIs.
 + 0.4 - Removed wiring between `clean` task and deleting generated Rocker sources, uses Rocker 1.2.0 by default.
 + 0.3.1 - Fixed incremental template compilation.
-+ 0.3 - Incremental template compilation, i.e. only the modified templates are compiled.
++ 0.3 - Incremental template compilation, i.e., only the modified templates are compiled.
 + 0.2 - New DSL, more Rocker configuration options, support for the Gradle Build Cache.
 + 0.1 - Initial version